sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

 ## Introduction

 In the previous lab, you created a machine learning model that can predict customer credit.
 Congratulations!
 But you’re not done yet.
-Tt's a good model, but models must be deployed into production systems and have a positive impact on the business, and far too many machine learning projects fail at this stage.
+It's a good model, but models must be deployed into production systems and have a positive impact on the business, and far too many machine learning projects fail at this stage.
 We'll spend the next lab making sure you deploy this model so that Alpha Office employees can use it on a daily basis.

 The first step is to move the model from where it was developed into a production transaction processing database where the Client Service application can access it.
 This lab will walk you through the steps.